Poisoning of Abbot Greenwell: Poisoning

 The medievalist Julie Kerr suggests that Downom's may have been an extreme response to the often claustrophobic atmosphere of monasteries, which, she argues, could at times be "a hothouse of emotions".
 While abbots were able to leave the cloister freely—thus escaping the source, if need be, of their affront—ordinary monks had less opportunity for such self-management, despite being expected to avoid anger and extreme emotion.
-It may be, says Kerr, that Downom was sufficiently angered by Greenwell's refusal to eat his soup that he took an immediate, possibly unthinking revenge.
+It may be, says Kerr, that Downom was sufficiently angered by Greenwell's refusal to eat his soup that he undertook an immediate, possibly unthinking, revenge.

 The investigation subsequently accused Downom of non pauca crimina et errores ("not a few crimes and errors").
 It is possible that this was not the first time Downom had been suspected of such activities.
 He appears to have had similar trouble on a previous occasion, although whether for anything as serious as poisoning is unknown.
 Apostasy is another possibility, as he appears to have left Fountains without permission, albeit repenting before the abbots of Newminster and Kirkstead on 11 May 1448.
 Perhaps referencing this event, one of the monks who later witnessed the official accusation against Downom, William Hull, qualified his signature with the comment conscius de primis erroribus in ultima rebellione ("in knowledge of earlier errors in the first rebellion").
 This was considered relevant enough to remain on the record, in the knowledge that it would be seen by the motherhouse, Cîteaux Abbey, to whom Downom was being reported.
 (Note: Hull also found himself in trouble in the late 1450s, notes Spence: He "was described as an apostate who had issued a writ causing the cellarer to be imprisoned, albeit briefly".)

 Another of those to sign the accusation against Downom was the physician who had attended Greenwell, Henry Welles.
-However, it is also likely that Downom's condemnation did not meet with universal agreement among the brethren, as the names of several monks known to be resident at the time—including that of Thomas Swynton, Greenwell's eventual successor as abbot—are missing as signatories.
+However, it is also likely that Downom's condemnation did not meet with universal agreement among the brethren, as the names of several monks known to be in residence at the time—including that of Thomas Swynton, Greenwell's eventual successor as abbot—are missing as signatories.